diogomqbm/reactnd-project-myreads-starter/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+#Starting the Project

+First you download/clone the project into your environment than go to the directory you stored the project files.
+I used "yarn install" to install all the dependecies than "yarn start" to run the project on localhost:3000.
+You can also use "npm install" as a substitute to "yarn install" and "npm run start" as substitute to "yarn start".